Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 Invalid XML to show up in task pane

-Figure: The Task Pane should notify users if their XML is invalid
+Figure: The Task Pane will notify users if their XML is invalid

 Update: Visual Studio .NET 2005 Beta 2 - Fixed